Algebraic Semantics for Relative Truth, Awareness, and Possibility: Introduction

 This paper puts forth a class of algebraic structures, \emph{relativized Boolean algebras} (RBAs), that provide semantics for propositional logic in which truth is only defined relative to a local domain, but within a given domain behavior is classical.
 By further endowing these structures with operators---akin to the theory of modal algebras or Boolean algebras with operators---RBAs serve as models of modal logics in which truth is relative.
-In particular, RBAs with operators provide semantics for various well known awareness logics.
+In particular, RBAs can serve as model of differential existence (showcased by Example \ref{ex:RBA}), unawareness and knowledge under unawareness (Example \ref{ex:fk}) and partial resolution (Example \ref{ex:poss}).

 Like a Boolean algebra and RBA is a set endowed with meet, join, and negation operations, and bottom and top elements: $\RB = \<RB,\land,\lor,\neg,0,1\>$.
-These operations satisfy the axioms of Boolean algebras except $X \lor \neg X$, which we denote by $1_X$, need not be the top element, and 0 need not be the identify for $\lor$.
+These operations satisfy the axioms of Boolean algebras except $X \lor \neg X$, which we denote by $1_X$, need not be the top element, and 0 need not be the identity for $\lor$.
 The elements of RBAs can be ordered via the usual condition $Y \geq X$ iff $X \land Y = X$.